Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 See:

-That some 'mausoleums' housed water-baths with sophisticated control systems - at least from a corpse's perspective - is most obvious at the Philipson mausoleum:
+That some 'mausoleums' housed water-baths with sophisticated control systems - at least from a corpse's perspective - is also most obvious at the Philipson mausoleum:

 Interior floor of the Philipson mausoleum, Golders Green, London.
 Source: The London Dead